-A principal element of rural planning in the GDR was the erection and wirtschaft Golzow GmbH, a private company that took over all of the development of cultural facilities.
-No matter how remote, all residents LPGs holdings.
-As an enterprise, they were not required or interested were to have access to cultural activities, a complement to the new in taking over the responsibility for cultural production in the village. "urban" lifestyles they would lead as farmers, complete with vacations, They rented the former restaurant to a private resident and continued to use the office space for their new enterprise.
-The hall fell into days off, and recreational activities.
-Originally, the cultural house (Kulturhaus)6 was housed in the same structure as the Machine disuse.
-Such closures were seen all over the former GDR in the years and Tractor lending station that had been installed in every village. after reunification.
-Immediately after the end of the war, architects set about developing Ten years later, the condemnation of the local school's gymnasium typologies for the Cultural House, some of which were based on a forced the municipality to look for new solutions for their students; not more socialist realist style, while others took on more reductionist finding any other structures of suitable size in the area, they began to modernist forms.
-These buildings, which regularly hosted concerts, consider the former cultural house as an option.
-The municipality saw festivals, dances, theater productions, and so on, were often central a simultaneous opportunity to restore and reopen the cultural house and took steps to find a solution that would allow for the reconstructo daily and recreational life in the villages.
-The cultural houses were built and supported largely by the state; tion of the building with a double program, a goal arguably helped however, these activities were often supported by the LPGs.
-One of by the building's original typology as a multi-functional hall already our case-studies, the Kulturhaus in Golzow, was constructed in the disposed to flexible adaptation.8 early 1970s at the behest of the LPG.
-Golzow already had a cultural Few major changes were made to the layout of the hall during the house located at the site of its former MTS, built in the 1950s, but by renovations.
-Smaller storage rooms and offices were turned into the early 1970s, the town had outgrown the small structure.
-The head changing rooms.
-For safety reasons, the large vertical windows were of the LPG demanded a larger structure be built and saw to it that the covered and replaced with smaller horizontal fenestration.
-The interior building teams (Baubrigade) began construction using an industrial was remodeled with walls and floors suited for indoor sports.
-Already typology general-purpose hall.
-7 Adding on to this premade typology, set back into a separating wall, the stage remained unchanged and is they constructed office space for the LPG administration as well as a covered with a canvas partition during sporting events.
-During cultural bar, restaurant, and bowling alley. events, the basketball hoops are covered, and carpeted floors and The building would subsequently be used regularly for dances, chairs are brought in to transform the space (Fig. 2).
+A principal element of rural planning in the GDR was the erection and development of cultural facilities.
+No matter how remote, all residents were to have access to cultural activities, a complement to the new "urban" lifestyles they would lead as farmers, complete with vacations, days off, and recreational activities.
+Originally, the cultural house (Kulturhaus)6 was housed in the same structure as the Machine and Tractor lending station that had been installed in every village.
+Immediately after the end of the war, architects set about developing typologies for the Cultural House, some of which were based on a more socialist realist style, while others took on more reductionist modernist forms.
+These buildings, which regularly hosted concerts, festivals, dances, theater productions, and so on, were often central to daily and recreational life in the villages.

+The cultural houses were built and supported largely by the state; however, these activities were often supported by the LPGs.
+One of our case-studies, the Kulturhaus in Golzow, was constructed in the early 1970s at the behest of the LPG.
+Golzow already had a cultural house located at the site of its former MTS, built in the 1950s, but by the early 1970s, the town had outgrown the small structure.
+The head of the LPG demanded a larger structure be built and saw to it that the building teams (Baubrigade) began construction using an industrial typology general-purpose hall.
+7 Adding on to this premade typology, they constructed office space for the LPG administration as well as a bar, restaurant, and bowling alley.

-festivals, concerts and other communal events.
+The building would subsequently be used regularly for dances, festivals, concerts and other communal events.
 That it was built by the LPG and the towns own Baubrigade made it a source of regional pride.